 Get yourself a hammer and place the socket directly above the locking lug.

 Pound on the socket and force it into the locking lug until it fits.
 There should be no play at all.
 Be mindful not to distort the size of the socket insert where the ratchet goes.

 Get it loose

 Use a half-inch impact gun and remove the lug nut without the key.
-Sometimes the socket may slip out of place, so use another socket if needed.
+Sometimes, the socket may slip out of place, so use another if needed.
 A half-inch breaker bar will work if you do not have an impact gun.
-Apply a considerable amount of force but be mindful not to hurt yourself.
+Apply a considerable amount of force, but be mindful not to hurt yourself.
 Safety always comes first.

 If all the above fails, use a universal wheel lock remover key to speed things up.
 One of my favorite locking lug nut keys is Craftsman Damaged Nut Remover.
 It has excellent user ratings, and it works well.

 These sockets are designed to remove stripped and secure lug nuts.
 This product works by gripping the lug for maximum torque.
-Not only do they work on a locking lug nut, but it also works for stripped bolts such as oil pan drain bolt and engine bolts, and so on.
+Not only do they work on a locking lug nut, but they also work for stripped bolts such as oil pan drain bolts, engine bolts, and so on.
 Another popular set that will help you remove the lug nut without a key is the IRWIN BOLT-GRIP Extractor.

 We hope you find the How to Remove Stripped Stuck Lug Nut guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.